 Monica Schledorn is the Program Coordinator for the Research, Engagement, and Capabilities Hub of North Carolina (REACH NC).
 Schledorn is a 2011 graduate of Western Carolina University, where she earned two Bachelor’s degrees: B.A German and B.S.
 International Business.
 While a student, she was very active in the university’s International Office.
 For three summers, she studied German culture and language in Germany.
 She also spent one semester studying business in Portsmouth, England.
 After graduation, she went to work at N.C.
-State, where she worked in Sponsored Programs and Regulatory Compliance At N.C.
+State, where she worked in Sponsored Programs and Regulatory Compliance (SPARCS).
+At N.C.
 State, Schledorn updated the federally funded grants databases.

 Monica Schledorn is an active volunteer with the Orange County Literacy Council.
 She currently teaches English as a Second Language to adult immigrants and refugees at a local elementary school.
 Schledorn is also in training to be a tutor for home schooled children in Orange County.
 She will be assisting with outreach efforts along with providing private tutoring sessions.
 In addition to teaching, she has also been involved with Paws4Ever helping to train and care for the dogs.